Italian Coffee Brands: 25 Roasts That Define Excellence

 4. Filicori Zecchini

-Founded in Bologna in 1919 by Aldo Filicori and Luigi Zecchini, Filicori Zecchini has been delighting coffee aficionados for over a century.
+Founded in Bologna in 1919 by Aldo Filicori and Luigi Zecchini, Filicori Zecchini (official website) has been delighting coffee aficionados for over a century.
 The brand’s unwavering dedication to excellence, passion for tradition, and commitment to innovation have made it a renowned name in Italian coffee.

 Filicori Zecchini offers an array of premium blends that cater to various tastes.
 Its most celebrated products are the full-bodied Gran Crema, the rich and complex Sublimo, and the smooth yet intense Forte.